radhi-garg/News_Assignment/README.md

 2. In .env file, place a string in Secret Key for token generation, example - 'FCizrHEhpC'

-3. Generate API key for using news api from https://newsapi.org/, place under NEWS_API_KEY in .env file.
+3. Generate API key for using news api from https://newsapi.org/, place under NEWS_API_KEY in .env file

-4. Generate API key for using weather api from https://openweathermap.org/api, place under WEATHER_API_KEY in .env file.
+4. Generate API key for using weather api from https://openweathermap.org/api, place under WEATHER_API_KEY in .env file

 5. Place a string in CACHE_KEY Key, example - 'FCizrHEhpC'

-6. Used Mongo DB as a service at my local machine.
+6. Use Mongo DB as a service at local machine and fill in the mongo details in .env file

 7. cd server